On DAY 26, I shared a string of forgotten journal entries recorded while high back in September, 2012.

 When it comes to experience, I wouldn’t recommend just listing all the most fun activities you can think of in an email to yourself, and then reading that list every morning and night for motivation.

-As mentioned, my plan to only get high ten times in 2013 failed quite unspectacularly, just like all my other plans; and that was right after my friend’s incredible party when my motivation to have more of those experiences was at its peak.
+As mentioned, my plan to only get high ten times in 2013 failed quite unspectacularly; and that was right after my friend’s incredible party when my motivation to have more of those experiences was at its peak.

 Both developing your unique art form and working toward what you find most fun are different ways of making the most of the time you have in this life.